Oarai and Hitachinaka, two of Ibaraki's best seaside towns, have plenty to offer

 Hitachi Kamine and Shizumine Furusato Parks

-Hitachi Kamine is another park with excellent views of the ocean and plenty of cherry blossoms.
+Hitachi Kamine is another park with excellent views of the ocean and plenty of cherry trees.
 In addition to its fields of flowers, the park has two amusement parks and a zoo.
 Shizumine Furusato Park is known for its yaezakura, or double-flowering cherry blossoms, during the cherry blossom season.

 Oarai Isosaki-jinja Shrine is located on a bluff overlooking the ocean.
 It has three gates, one of which, Kamiiso-no-Torii, is an iconic sight in Ibaraki.
 It stands on a rocky island at the edge of the Pacific Ocean where the waves crash against its base.

 Oiwa Shrine is another excellent shrine complex in the Oarai and Hitachinaka area.
-Located halfway up Mt.
-Moiwa , it stands among the whispering mountain pine trees, creating a mysterious atmosphere.
+Located halfway up Mt Moiwa , it stands among the whispering mountain pine trees, creating a mysterious atmosphere.

 A seafood heaven

 If you are into seafood, the area presents a few must-see attractions.
 You cannot visit Oarai or Hitachinaka without hitting the Nakaminato Fish Market.
 Visitors wander among rows of vendors selling fresh seafood at reasonable prices, while nearby restaurants prepare cuisine with the day's catch.

 If you like mentaiko, or seasoned cod roe, you have to visitOarai Mentai Park .
 This is mentaiko maker Kanefuku's Ibaraki factory, and it is open to the public.
 The company has turned its factory into a museum and education center to help spread its passion for this delicacy around the world.